Conservatives and Reformists (Italy)

-The Conservatives and Reformists (Conservatori e Riformisti, CR or CoR) was a broadly conservative and, to some extent, Christian-democratic and liberal political party in Italy, led by Raffaele Fitto.

-The CoR emerged in May 2015 from a split from Forza Italia (FI), and is modelled on the British Conservative Party and David Cameron's brand of liberal conservatism, vision and leadership (in the run-up to the 2015 UK general election Fitto, Capezzone and other 28 MPs of their faction within FI had publicly endorsed Cameron in a letter to The Telegraph) and named after the European Conservatives and Reformists (ECR), the group in the European Parliament in which the Conservatives and Fitto sit.
+The Conservatives and Reformists (Conservatori e Riformisti, CR or CoR) was a broadly conservative, and to some extent, Christian-democratic and liberal political party in Italy led by Raffaele Fitto.
+Since January 2017, the CoR was part of a new party named Direction Italy (DI), also led by Fitto.
+The CoR emerged in May 2015 from a split from Forza Italia (FI), and is modelled on the British Conservative Party and David Cameron's brand of liberal conservatism, vision, and leadership.
+In the run-up to the 2015 UK general election Fitto, Capezzone and other 28 MPs of their faction within FI had publicly endorsed Cameron in a letter to The Telegraph.
+The party is named after the European Conservatives and Reformists (ECR), the group in the European Parliament in which the Conservatives and Fitto sit.
 The CoR joined the Alliance of European Conservatives and Reformists (AECR) on 13 November 2015.

-Since January 2017 the CoR have been part of a new party named Direction Italy (DI), also led by Fitto.

 History

 Forza Italia's rebuilders

-In November 2013 The People of Freedom, the centre-right party led by Silvio Berlusconi, was transformed into Forza Italia (FI), a reference to a defunct party with the same name.
-Among the strongest supporters of the return to FI, the so-called "hawks" and self-proclaimed "loyalists", a leading role was played by Raffaele Fitto.
-At the 2014 European Parliament election Fitto was FI's most voted candidate and was elected to the European Parliament in the South.
+In November 2013, The People of Freedom, the centre-right party led by Silvio Berlusconi, was transformed into the new Forza Italia (FI), a reference to the original Forza Italia established in 1994.
+Among the strongest supporters of the return to FI, in contrast to the "hawks", as well as self-proclaimed "loyalists", was Raffaele Fitto, who played a leading role.
+At the 2014 European Parliament election, Fitto was FI's most voted candidate and was elected to the European Parliament in the South.

 Fitto, the strongest backer of Berlusconi's leadership in late 2013, became his main internal challenger by mid 2014.
-After months of bickering with Berlusconi over the so-called "Nazareno pact" with Matteo Renzi, leader of the Democratic Party and Prime Minister, in February 2015 Fitto launched his own faction, named "Rebuilders".
-Fitto's allies included Capezzone, Maurizio Bianconi, Rocco Palese, Saverio Romano, Cinzia Bonfrisco, Augusto Minzolini and most Apulian MPs.
+After months of bickering with Berlusconi over the "Nazareno pact" with Matteo Renzi, leader of the Democratic Party and Prime Minister of Italy, Fitto launched his own faction, named "Rebuilders", in February 2015.
+Fitto's allies included Capezzone, Maurizio Bianconi, Rocco Palese, Saverio Romano, Cinzia Bonfrisco, Augusto Minzolini, and most Apulian MPs.